 Torque wrench: manufacture and uses

 That moment when you hear a "crack" as you're tightening a bolt and instinctively you groan.
 That's it, you have tightened it so hard that disagreeable sound fills your ears.
 For that task a torque wrench would have been your best friend.
-These tools are designed to ensure correct adjustment while keeping the parts in perfect condition.
+These tools are designed to ensure correct adjustment consistently while keeping the parts in perfect condition.
 In both routine work and when you require exact precision, this item is essential.
 But, do you know how torque wrenches are made?

 Torque wrench: the key to "not overdoing it"

-Torque wrenches are tools designed to apply a specific mount of torque to a bolt or nut ensuring that the exact adjustment is achieved without going too far.
+Torque wrenches are tools designed to apply a specific amount of torque to a bolt or nut ensuring that the exact adjustment is achieved without going too far.
 There are various types of torque wrenches on the market: the most common ones are click, dial and digital torque wrenches.
 Each one has specific applications and different advantages, depending on the precision requirements of the user.

 The materials used to make torque wrenches can vary, but the most common ones are chrome-vanadium steel or stainless steel.
 These materials are both long-lasting and withstand corrosion, prolonging the quality and reliability of the torque wrench.